6097 Paul Addy

 (Â“Daddy" as some of his Royal Roads Classmates might call him).

-Connie (wife and best friend for over 45 years) and I now reside on the banks of the Niagara River, back in our hometown of Fort Erie, Ontario.
+Connie (wife and best friend for over 45 years) and I used to reside on the banks of the Niagara River, back in our hometown of Fort Erie, Ontario.
 Despite slipping over the seven-zero mark, I have continued to work part time as a municipal engineering consultant and project manager.
 Connie also works part time as a family mediator.
 I keep busy as the Chair, Fort Erie Museum & Cultural Heritage Committee and as a Member of the Niagara Drinking Water Source Protection Committee and the Bi-national Lake Erie Management Forum; filling in time with chasing grandchildren, gardening, fishing and hunting, as well as a holiday cruise now and then.

 I served in the Military Engineering Branch in Chilliwack, Downsview, Halifax, and Gagetown as BCEO; and finally a tour on the Civil Engineering Staff at RMC.
 I completed a MasterÂ’s Degree in Municipal/Environmental Engineering by virtue of studies at the University of Toronto and RMC.